itsXactlY/webhook-orderhoe-feat.-dYdX-and-phemex/README.md

-# webhook orderhoe for dYdX, phemex, ??? (more to come with demand)
+# webhook orderhoe for dYdX(testnet), Phemex, ??? (more to come with demand)
-TradingView/Tuned/Quant Strategy Alert Webhook for dYdX and phemex or any ccxt supported exchange.
+TradingView/Tuned/Quant Strategy Alert Webhook for dYdX (testnet) and phemex or any ccxt supported exchange.
 Also including Discord and Telegram Telegram alerts.

 if u like this work, join me and grab an exclusive BTC bonus on top at Phemex: https://phemex.com/register-vt1?referralCode=D5ATL or trade with ZERO Fees Decentral (!) at dYdX: https://dydx.exchange/r/MNZFTIFU